ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Experiment

 \subsection{Main Results}

-As shown in Table~\ref{tab:cvdp}, most prior RTL-specialized models struggle on CVDP, despite their strong performance on earlier RTL benchmarks.
-This suggests that models trained mainly on shorter and simpler RTL data generalize poorly to the more complex and realistic design challenges posed by CVDP.
-In contrast, recent frontier proprietary models such as \emph{GPT-5} and \emph{Claude4-Sonnet} show notable improvements and set strong new baselines, benefiting from broader RTL exposure during large-scale pretraining and stronger reasoning capabilities on complex coding tasks.
+Table~\ref{tab:cvdp} shows prior RTL LLMs struggle on CVDP despite performing well on earlier RTL benchmarks, suggesting limited generalization from shorter and simpler RTL data to the more complex designs in CVDP.
+In contrast, frontier models such as \emph{GPT-5} and \emph{Claude4-Sonnet} show clear improvements and establish strong new baselines, benefiting from broader RTL exposure during large-scale pretraining and stronger reasoning on complex coding tasks.

-Our RTL-specialized model, \text{\name}-Generator, further advances the RTL coding frontier, outperforming all baselines on most tasks.
+Our RTL-specialized model, \text{\name}-Generator, further advances the RTL coding frontier, outperforming all standalone model baselines on most tasks.
 It achieves a Pass@1 of $65.09\%$ on \emph{Code Modification} (cid004), surpassing the SoTA baseline GPT-5 by $21.45\%$.
-This strong performance stems from our high-quality modification data, created by extracting basic RTL code segments and training the model to augment them with missing features, as discussed in Section \ref{sec:generator}.
+This strong performance stems from our high-quality modification data, created by extracting basic RTL code segments and training the model to augment them with missing features, as discussed in Section~\ref{sec:generator}.

+Figure~\ref{figure:comp} compares standalone models in terms of average CVDP Pass@1 across four categories versus model size.
+In addition to achieving the highest standalone pass rate, \name-Generator also lies beyond the Pareto frontier formed by prior baselines, indicating a particularly favorable trade-off between model scale, which is broadly correlated with training cost, and functional correctness.

+For agentic baselines, we evaluate two MAGE variants, using either Claude4 or \text{\name}-Generator as the underlying RTL generation model.
+In both cases, MAGE achieves only marginal gains over the corresponding standalone model.
+We attribute this mainly to the absence of a self-evolving context that preserves useful learnings from prior iterations.
+Without such accumulated debugging history, the agentic loop has limited ability to build on past failures, making it harder to identify root causes and apply targeted fixes over time.
+A secondary limitation is that MAGE depends on a testbench agent whose outputs can be inaccurate, even when given the golden CVDP test harness, because translating cocotb-based CVDP harnesses into SystemVerilog adds another layer of difficulty on top of the well-known challenge of testbench generation for complex designs~\cite{pinckney2025cvdp}.
+These results suggest that prior SoTA agentic baselines still struggle to generalize beyond earlier, simpler benchmarks.

-By integrating our specialized Generator with the full ACE framework, \name achieves the best overall performance on CVDP, with up to a $44.87\%$ APR improvement over SoTA baselines. \name also outperforms the \name (Claude4) variant, showing that an RTL-specialized model is more effective than relying solely on a frontier generic LLM.
-Together, these results validate the effectiveness of \name, which iteratively evolves contextual information to guide the specialized model toward accurate RTL coding.
+Overall, \name achieves the best performance on CVDP, with up to a $41.02\%$ APR improvement (on cid003) over all baselines.
+These results show that combining our RTL-specialized model with iterative context evolution is highly effective for complex RTL tasks.